lutsen/template-onetomany/README.md

 Lagan Properties Text Input Template
 ====================================

-Admin template to edit Lagan one-to-many properties.
+Admin template to edit Lagan one-to-many and many-to-many properties.

 To be used with [Lagan](https://github.com/lutsen/lagan).
 Lagan lets you create flexible content objects with a simple class, and manage them with a web interface.